walokra/vue-awesome/README.md

 /* Pick one way between the 2 following ways */

-// only import the icons you use to reduce bundle size import 'vue-awesome/icons/flag'
+// only import the icons you use to reduce bundle size import 'vue-awesome-v3/icons/flag'

-// or import all icons if you don't care about bundle size import 'vue-awesome/icons'
+// or import all icons if you don't care about bundle size import 'vue-awesome-v3/icons'

 /* Register component with one of 2 methods */

-import Icon from 'vue-awesome/components/Icon'
+import Icon from 'vue-awesome-v3/components/Icon'

-// globally (in your main .js file) Vue.component('v-icon', Icon)
+// globally (in your main .js file) app.component('v-icon', Icon)

 // or locally (in your component file) export default {